 - It’s quite expensive.
 It’s better to go there with a significant budget in order to stay in a beautiful establishment with its own private beach.

-Table of Content: Tintipan and Mucura Island
+T. Content: Tintipan and Mucura Island

 1. What about the San Bernardo islands?